Successfully Building a Pool in NJ Requires Planning and Consideration

 As a guide, Joseph Truini wrote a Popular Mechanics article that lead people through the process of building a pool and discussed its several types that can be built.
 Concrete-type pools were among those he discussed:

 “Concrete pools are truly custom-built and can be formed to virtually any size or shape.
 These types of pools are often called Gunite or Shotcrete pools because concrete is shot from a gun onto steel-reinforced walls.
-Once the concrete cures, it’s either plastered smooth, painted, finished with a textured aggregate surface or tiled.
+Once the concrete cures, it’s either plastered smooth, painted or finished with a textured aggregate surface or tiled.
 Alternatively, a smaller percentage of concrete pools are formed and poured in a way similar to a house foundation.
 This technique, called structural concrete, is often used for pools built into hillsides.”

 NJ Concrete pools are just one option.
 Vinyl and fiberglass pools are also available.
 Vinyl pools are built by attaching the vinyl liner to a reinforced frame made of steel, aluminum, or non-corrosive polymer.
 They can be easily constructed, usually within one to three weeks, but are easily damaged by pets, sharp object, and even pool toys.